/

 “A moisturizer is intended to maintain and/or increase hydration of the skin surface,” says Dr. Monica Li, a double board-certified dermatologist and clinical instructor at the University of British Columbia's Department of Dermatology and Skin Science.
 “It can be used almost anywhere on the body.”

 An eye cream, on the other hand, is specifically formulated to be used underneath the eyes.
-This area is delicate and prone to showing signs of aging.
-Because of this, it tends to be lighter in texture and feature active ingredients—such as hyaluronic acid or vitamin C—that target specific concerns.
+This area is delicate and prone to showing early signs of aging.
+Because of this, under-eye formulas tendsto be lighter in texture and feature active ingredients—such as retinol or vitamin C—that target specific concerns.

-“Depending on the ingredients, an eye cream can have moisturizing, anti-inflammatory or antioxidant effects [which].
-It can also reduce puffiness, brighten the skin or reduce the appearance of fine lines in the area.”
+“Depending on the ingredients, a good eye cream can have moisturizing, anti-inflammatory or antioxidant effects which helps protect the skin against environmental stressors that can cause premature aging.
+It can also reduce puffiness, brighten the skin or reduce the appearance of fine lines and wrinkles in the area.”

 Is it safe to use moisturizer as eye cream?